core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - The response is not the first response that the server sends to the request.

-   - The server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}).
+   - The server is using a different Security Context for the response than the one that was used to verify the request (see {{sec-group-key-management}}).

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}} of this document.
 The encoding of the compressed COSE object is modified as described in {{compression}} of this document.
 In particular, the Group Flag MUST be set to 1.
 The Group Encryption Algorithm from the Common Context MUST be used.

    In addition, the following applies.

-   * If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request (see {{sec-group-key-management}}) and this is the first response from the server to that request, then the new ID Context MUST be included in the 'kid context' parameter of the response.
+   * If the server is using a different ID Context (Gid) for the response than the one that was used to verify the request (see {{sec-group-key-management}}) and this is the first response from the server to that request, then the new ID Context MUST be included in the 'kid context' parameter of the response.

    * The server may be replying to a request that was protected with an old Security Context.
 After completing the establishment of a new Security Context, the server MUST protect all the responses to that request with the Sender Context of the new Security Context.